 A series of two-week workshops, students can choose to attend 1, 2 or 3 sessions!
 Students participate in two classes each session, choosing an AM and a PM class from the many Drawing, Painting, Craft, and Digital offerings.
 Beginning artists, as well as those students who have had multiple years of high school art, will find classes to fit their needs.
 For students planning to apply to an art school, this is an opportunity to acquire work in a variety of media that is suitable for use in a college portfolio.
 Students are encouraged to express their individual creativity, and upon completing their classes, walk away with a number of finished art pieces.
 Please view specific class pages below for information regarding tuition, dates, times, registration materials and any supply requirements. .

 Terp Young Scholars is a great summer option for high school students who are looking for a challenging academic experience.
 During Terp Young Scholars, student will learn from UMD’s distinguished faculty, earn three university credits, explore new academic fields and live and work with your equally talented peers.
 The courses are in the following fields: Academy for Innovation and Entrepreneurship, Anthropology, Architecture, Biological Sciences, Communication, Computer Science, Creative Writing, Economics, Engineering, Government and Politics, Journalism, Kinesiology, Philosophy, and Psychology.

 Gettysburg College is excited to offer several opportunities for high school juniors and sophomores over the coming months.
-Please find information about our Junior Open Houses and academic camps below!
+Subjects include psychology, American government, history, creative writing, or information technology.

 Scholarship and standard applications are now open for Camp Cardiac Philadelphia!